ibmresilient/resilient-reference/TECHX2023/Lab Guides/Part I: Building Custom Integrations With the App Host/README.md

     code ~/.resilient/app.config
     ```
     ![config_c](./screenshots/5.png)
-* Switch to Firefox and nagvigate to your SOAR host, in this case, 10.0.0.1 or through the bookmark in the bookmark menu.
+* Switch to Firefox and nagvigate to your SOAR host, in this case, 10.42.0.1 or through the bookmark in the bookmark menu.
 Log in using the saved admin credentials.
     ![log_in](./screenshots/6.png)
 * Navigate to the **API Keys** section of the **Users** tab in **Administrator Settings** and create a new API Key.
     ![api_settings](./screenshots/7.png)
 * Give the API Key the name "Local Integration Server" and give it all permissions.
 Click Create.
     ![int_api_key](./screenshots/8.png)
-* IMPORTANT: Before clicking away from the screen that displays the crednetials, copy them to your clipboard.
+* IMPORTANT: Before clicking away from the screen that displays the credentials, copy them to your clipboard.
 (If you accidentally navigate away from this screen that's ok.
 You can click into the key and simply regenerate the credentials.)
 * Switch back to VS Code.
-Here we'll fill in the required values for our `app.config` file, including the copied API Key info, the Organization (in this case `Test Organization`) and the host information.
+Here we'll fill in the required values for our `app.config` file, including the copied API Key info, the Organization (in this case `Test Org`) and the host information.
     ![app_config_basics](./screenshots/9.png)
     Scroll down to find the `cafile` setting and set to `False`:
     ![ca_file_false](./screenshots/10.png)